fversnel/steam-api-clj/README.md

 ```

 Steam has two distinct methods for putting an array of values in a request parameter.
 The first one is as comma-separated value:

 ```clojure
 {"something" "42,43,44"}
 ```

-But sometimes they require the following structure:
+But sometimes it requires the following structure:

 ```clojure
 {"something[0]" 42 "something[1]" 43 "something[2]" 44}